-Managed dog waste E. coli (cfu/year) Nitrogen (lbs/year) Phosphorus (lbs/year) Petronila Creek 387 2.23×10 202 47 San Ferna ndo Creek 1,650 9.49×10 862 199 ecting and properly dispo ring water bodies. sing dog waste is a direct method to im mediately prevent E. coli Certainty Low: Some pet owners in the watersheds likely already collect and properly dispose of dog Those who do not properly dispose of pet waste may be difficult to reach or convince.
-The additional people that will properly dispose of pet waste is difficult to anticipate. r convince.
-The number c of Con nmitment nt Moderate: Some parks currently have pet waste stations installed; however, maintenance is sometime less frequent than it needs to be.
-Meanwhile, little encouragement for owners to pick up after their p occurs.
-Nee ds asing maintenance on exi t of items when mowing ndscapers can easily add this
+Managed dog waste E. coli (cfu/year) Nitrogen (lbs/year) Phosphorus (lbs/year) Petronila Creek 387 2.23×10 14 202 47 San Ferna ndo Creek 1,650 9.49×10 14 862 199 Effectiveness High: Collecting and properly disposing dog waste is a direct method to immediately prevent E. coli from entering water bodies.
+Cert ainty Low: Some pet owners in the watersheds likely already collect and properly dispose of dog waste.
+Those who do not properly dispose of pet waste may be difficult to reach or convince.
+The number of additional people that will properly dispose of pet waste is difficult to anticipate. of Com mitment t Moderate: Some parks currently have pet waste stations installed; however, maintenance is sometimes less frequent than it needs to be.
+Meanwhile, little encouragement for owners to pick up after their pets occurs.
+Nee ds Low: Increated to their list asing maintenance on exi t of items when mowing p isting pet waste sta parks if resources a ations could occur.
+Lar are provided. ndscapers can easily add this

-Colony forming units, cfu; homeowners association, HOA; Nueces River Authority, NRA; pound, Ib
+Colony forming units, cfu; homeowners association, HOA; Nueces River Authority, NRA; pound, lb